Current River Levels

 MODERATE WATER (500 cfs to 1500 cfs) features floating conditions which are generally suitable and enjoyable for experienced paddlers in all types of craft.
 Average current velocities may be in the 1 mile/hour to 4 miles/hour range.
 Close attention is required.

 HIGH WATER (1600 cfs to 4000 cfs) features optimum to very swift touring conditions for experienced boaters.
-At the higher end of this range, currents become quite powerful in places, posing significant danger where current flows into river bends/cliffs and fixed objects like trees, rocks, jetty jacks (large, sharp metal objects) in the channel.
+At the higher end of this range, currents become quite powerful in places, posing significant danger where current flows into river bends/cliffs and fixed objects like trees, rocks, and jetty jacks (large, sharp metal objects) in the channel.
 Beginning and weaker paddlers must be able to swim well and should only travel with guides or very experienced companions.

 FLOOD FLOWS (above 4000 cfs) are very hazardous.
 Currents become turbulent, may inundate tree lines and floodplains.
 Debris in the current may pose additional risk.
 Danger level for inexperienced paddlers is extremely high.
 FLOATING NOT RECOMMENDED.